machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 # Finding the Injection
 As its name suggest, it takes `.mp3` file and edits it.
 So, we have a file upload which leads to edit page with unique generated filename.
 I tried playing with file upload.
 Eventually, it lead me to nowhere and i assumed file upload was secure.
 So, what to do then.
 Well, it took me sometime to realize the file was being fetched from database.
 The parameter looked like this: [?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3](https://web.ctflearn.com/audioedit/edit.php?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3)

-Though he said SQLi isnt here still I tried SQL injection and injecting a quote, i  got error **"Error fetching audio from DB"** which confirmed the vulnerability.
+Though jokr said SQLi isnt here still I tried SQL injection and injecting a quote, i  got error **"Error fetching audio from DB"** which confirmed the vulnerability.

 ![Error String](/writeups/assets/images/ctflearn_audioedit_errorpage.png)